 Choosing a Wildlife Control Company

-1. Ensure that the company will provide an on-site inspection and a firm written estimate.
-It would be difficult for any company to assess and price the job over the phone, but they should be able to give you a rundown of their services by hour or fees per unit of material.
+It will be difficult for any company to assess and price the job over the phone, but they should be able to give you a rundown of their services and fees.
 Any fee for the on-site inspection should apply toward the work that is contracted.
 During the on-site visit, ask that the company identify:

 - The animal(s) using the structure.